aracreate-com/aracreate-internship-daniil/3-software/website/doc.md

     + Strings
     + Simple math
     + Booleans
-    + If.. else if... else and switch
+    + Conditions (if.. else if... else and switch...case)
     + Loops
     + Arrays
     + References